alexprokopov1992/esp32-light/README.md

   }
   if (curT < end) raw.push({ state: curState, a: new Date(curT), b: new Date(end) });

-  // split by days, then map to BASE time for chart const rowsForChart = [];
+  const rowsForChart = [];
   const ONE_DAY = 24 * 3600 * 1000;